We will use the topic of publishing in Japan. This is quite a broad topic:

 We will make a small change to our keywords.
 In addtion to "japanese publishers," we will include the term "edo."
 Edo is the name of the era between 1603-1868.
 This era is famous for its flourishing of literature and literary genres.

-Search "japanese publishers edo" and apply the "Peer-Reviewed" and "Journal Article" filters.
+Search "japanese publishers edo" and apply the "Peer review articles" and "Academic Journals" filters.

 There are quite a few more search results that the 5 above.
 See some of the other interesting articles that appear in the search results: